General information. Bikram Samwat era.

 ੯ |

-To see pictures of the Sikh coins that also bear VS (Vikram Samvat) date, but written in Arabic, visit this site, called “Sikh Coins Group”, or this one.
+To see pictures of Sikh coins that also bear the VS (Vikram Samvat) date, but written in Arabic, visit this site, called “Sikh Coins Group”, or this one.

 Update @March 24, 2011: a set of numerals has been extended in direct converting.
-Those newly added images of numerals are typical for old variants of the Nepalese coins.
+Those newly added images of numerals are typical for old variants of Nepalese coins.